Columbia Same-Sex Adoption Lawyer

 Did you know that, of the nearly 600,000 same-sex couple households in the country, approximately 115,000 have at least one child?
 To put that figure another way, data from the U.S. Census suggests that nearly 20 percent of same-sex couples have at least one child, and the number of same-sex couple households with children continues to grow.
 Yet many LGBTQIA couples continue to face difficulties in the adoption process.
 It is important for these couples to know that they have the same adoption rights as opposite-sex couples, and that there are laws in place to protect them against discrimination.

 Since legalizing same-sex marriage in Maryland over five years ago, Maryland law has shifted in other ways to strengthen the rights of same-sex couples in Columbia and throughout the state.
 For example, as an article in the Baltimore Sun points out, Maryland’s Court of Appeals broadened how we recognize a child’s legal parents.
 The court’s ruling, the article emphasized, was “especially beneficial to gay parents whose routes to parenthood are often more complicated.”

 If you have questions or concerns about same-sex adoption, you should know that an experienced Columbia same-sex adoption lawyer is ready to help with your case.
 At the Law Offices of Todd K. Mohink, PA, we advocate tirelessly for same-sex couples and their equal rights before the law.

-Different Types of Adoption in Columbia
+Different Types of Adoption in Howard County

 It is important for same-sex couples considering adoption to understand the different routes to adoption under Maryland law.
 The Maryland Courts provides information about the following types of adoptions: